-- 16 Personality Factor Questionnaire: You can try this personality test at OpenPsychometrics.org.
-It is first published in 1949 by Cattle, Tatsuoka, and Eber.
+You can try this personality test at OpenPsychometrics.org.
+It was first published in 1949 by Cattle, Tatsuoka, and Eber.
 However, there have been more additions since then.
 The questions in this test are based on Allport’s 4000 proposed personality traits, which are narrowed down into 171 by Cattle, and later to 16 to design the tool.
 It is made to measure normal behaviors, which can be used for career development, choosing employees, and even marital help and counseling.

-- HEXACO Model of Personality Structure Personality Inventory: You can take this personality test at Hexaco.org.
-This test was made in 2000 to assess some personality dimensions and as well as theoretical interpretations that were outlined in earlier studies.
-This test measures six personality dimensions, which are Honesty-Humility, emotionality, extraversion, agreeableness, conscientiousness, and openness to experience.
-The full-length assessment is comprised of 200 questions and 100 questions for the half-length assessment.
+You can take this personality test at Hexaco.org.
+This test was made in 2000 to assess some personality dimensions and theoretical interpretations outlined in earlier studies.
+This test measures six personality dimensions: Honesty-Humility, emotionality, extraversion, agreeableness, conscientiousness, and openness to experience.
+The full-length assessment comprises 200 questions and 100 questions for the half-length assessment.

-- Myers-Briggs Type Indicator: This is probably the most popular personality test if you want to know what type your personality is.
+This is probably the most popular personality test if you want to know your personality type.
 You can take this test at Myersbriggs.org.
 This personality test was introduced in the 1940s by Katharine Cook Briggs and her daughter Isabel Briggs Myers.
-It is based on Carl Jung’s theory of four psychological functions, such as sensation, intuition, feeling, and thinking.
-This test will measure whether you are extroverted or introverted, and as well as if you have a sensing preference or an intuitive preference when it comes to processing information.
+It is based on Carl Jung’s theory of four psychological functions: sensation, intuition, feeling, and thinking.
+This test will measure whether you are extroverted or introverted, as well as if you have a sensing preference or an intuitive preference when it comes to processing information.
 It will tell you whether you make decisions by thinking or feeling and if you have judging or perceiving preference on how you do things.

-- The Birkman Method: You know more about this personality test at birkman.com.
-It is introduced by Roger Birkman to measure personality, social perception, and occupational interests.
+You know more about this personality test at birkman.com.
+It was introduced by Roger Birkman to measure personality, social perception, and occupational interests.
 It is designed to give insight into what drives a person’s behaviors, specifically in an occupational setting and social context.
 It has 32 scales, where 10 describe occupational preferences, 11 describe effective behaviors, and 11 describe interpersonal behaviors and environmental expectations.
 It is a personality test that is often used in the workplace.

 These are some of the best personality tests you can try taking.
 Personality tests are indeed useful, both professionally and personally.
-It is something that can help you in deciding about your future career, and as well as something that can help you with improving your behavior and character to be more sociable.
+It is something that can help you decide about your future career and something that can help you improve your behavior and character to be more sociable.
 Aside from that, it is also a way to get to know yourself better.